Sisterhood in grief:

 In my work, I have had the privilege of supporting hundreds of women through 1:1 coaching and group experiences.
 My work is trauma informed and respectful of your religious & spiritual beliefs.

-You do not have to do grief work alone.
+You do not have to do this grief work alone.
+Connection in these difficult times is profoundly healing.

 What is Sisterhood in Grief?